← The journal Vertical M&A Guides February 19, 2026

 The broader RIA M&A market provides critical context for wealthtech founders:

-In 2024, 11 transactions involved firms with over $100 billion in AUM, the highest ever recorded.
-The average deal size has increased by 11%, reflecting the growing scale of acquirer platforms and the maturation of the consolidation cycle.
+In 2024, 11 transactions involved firms with more than $100 billion in AUM.
+Larger deal sizes reflect the growing scale of acquirer platforms and the maturation of the consolidation cycle.

-Private equity involvement reached 71% of all disclosed transactions in 2024, with PE-backed platforms accounting for the majority of acquisition activity.
-In 2025, strategic acquirers (most of which are PE-backed) accounted for 85% of deal activity, alongside notable financial buyers like Madison Dearborn and Stone Point Capital.
+Private equity involvement remains central to the market, with PE-backed platforms accounting for much of the repeat-acquirer activity.
+In 2025, strategic acquirers accounted for 85% of deal activity, alongside financial buyers such as Madison Dearborn and Stone Point Capital.

 Notable Wealthtech Transactions